Probiotics for histamine intolerance: safe strains vs dangerous ones

 Category: Supplement Protocols Summary: Not all probiotics are safe if you have histamine intolerance.
-Some strains produce histamine and can worsen brain fog, anxiety, and skin reactions.
+Some strains produce histamine and can worsen brain fog, anxiety, plus skin reactions.
 Learn which strains to avoid and which are histamine-neutral or degrading.

-Quick Answer
+Quick answer

 If you have histamine intolerance or suspect histamine issues with SIBO, certain probiotic strains can make your symptoms worse.
 The key is knowing which strains produce histamine versus which strains are neutral or help break it down.